 The important part for you, where you can protect yourself, is to ensure your customers and employees give informed consent with regards to their data and communications.

-If you’re interested to find out how to comply with the new GDPR, feel free to browse the site where you have free access to more articles and webinars, as well as our recently launched podcast, the Pridatect Privacy Insider where we’re inteviewing industry experts so that you can effortlessly learn everything you need to know about data protection and GDPR compliance across various industries such as health tec, government, telecommunications and more.
+If you’re interested to find out how to comply with the new GDPR, feel free to continue browse our academy where you have access to more articles and webinars, as well as our recently launched podcast, the Pridatect Privacy Insider where we’re inteviewing industry experts so that you can effortlessly learn everything you need to know about data protection and GDPR compliance across various industries such as health tec, government, telecommunications and more.